A QUALIFIED WOMAN

 Women also now get as much credit as men for being good on the economy when they are good on other issues.
 For both men and women candidates, being good on education and healthcare help them to be seen as good on the economy.
 Women can harness the advantage they have on these typically “women’s issues” as well as kitchen-table economics, to connect with voters.

-For more information head to the full Essential Guide, our Issue-based candidate profile results, or our Economic Platform key tips.
+For more information head to the full Essential Guide.

 CONTRASTING WITH OPPONENTS